chelsme/guided-module-one-final-project-houston-web-082718/README.md

+I want to be able to select a truck bused on a cuisine type.
+I want to be able to see a list of menu items available on my selected truck.

 # Module One Project

 Congratulations, you're at the end of module one!
 You've worked crazy hard to get here and have learned a ton.